+Is drug addiction a disease?
+Yes, it’s not a choice.
 Many people still do not know that substance use disorder is a chronic illness.
-Drug addiction is a disease it’s not a choice.

 Understanding addiction and its consequences continues to evolve every year.
-Based on continuing research and our own experiences, drug addiction is the kind of disease that not many people understand.
+Is drug addiction a disease that not many people understand?
 That is, at least, not nearly as much as they think they do.

 Understanding Drug Addiction

-The NIDA defines addiction as a chronic disorder causing a person to compulsively seek and use drugs despite the negative consequences.
+The National Institute on Drug Abuse (NIDA) defines addiction as a chronic disorder causing a person to seek and use drugs despite the negative consequences.
 Furthermore, they describe addiction as a brain disorder due to the drastic changes in brain functions and circuits.

 Drugs can create this dramatic change in the functions of our brains within the first few exposures to certain substances.
 However, it is much more common for people to develop substance use disorder over time.
 With repeated use, the body produces a chemical dependency, which can quickly spiral into addiction.

 Many often wonder why and how people get addicted to drugs in the first place.
-Why is it that they continue to use despite potentially knowing the negative and dangerous consequences?
-In understanding this, it is important to know why people take drugs.
+Is drug addiction a disease?
+Yes, and understanding this is important to recognize why people take drugs despite potentially knowing the harmful and dangerous consequences.

 The most common reasons include: